mmul-it/kpa/README.md

   ![](images/schedule.png)

-### Using KPA manually and in CI
+### How to use KPA manually and in CI

 The KPA container can be used interactively, and will give you an environment with all the tools needed to generate both slides and agenda, but it is also possible to use the `kpa_generator` Ansible role locally.
 Check the [KPA manual commands](Commands.md) document to learn how to use the tools manually.

 If you are interested in a deeper way of integrating KPA you can check the [Using KPA in CI](CI.md) document to understand how to use KPA in both GitHub and GitLab CI workloads.

 ## License